On College Campuses, Making Overdose Medication Readily Available

 "I'm just happy to go to a school that has this," says sophomore Nick Vicente.
 "We're all human.
 If someone does something wrong, it's nice to know the school is looking out for students."

-It's not just about the relatively small number of students who may be regularly using opioids, Vicente says.
-But it's also important for the many who are using marijuana or cocaine for example, as those drugs are increasingly being laced with opioids like fentanyl, often unbeknownst to users.
+It's not just about the relatively small number of students who may be heroin users, Vicente says.
+But it's also important for the many who are using other street drugs like cocaine, which is sometimes laced with opioids like fentanyl, often unbeknownst to users.

-"Honestly, I feel like a lot of kids are worried," says Vicente.
-"One of my friends [got drugs that] were laced.
-And most people say 'it's just weed, it can't kill you.'
-But a lot of people don't know where they buy their weed from, and then they end up dead.
-That's how kids end up on the 10 o'clock news, with a bunch of candle lights."
+"Honestly, I feel like a lot of kids are worried," says Vicente. "because that's when problems can definitely happen and then overdose can definitely be reality."

 Beyond Narcan, student users need support